By Jae-Ha Kim

 So, now here I am, being ching chonged at about the same age my father was, and I’m feeling a combination of fear, anger, embarrassment and surprise.
 I could keep on walking or confront the kids.
 During that moment of hesitation, my four-year-old son asked me, “Why are they saying that to us?”

 I turned around, walked back to where they were sitting and still laughing.
 To the leader, I said, “Fuck you.
 Watch your mouth.
 You’ve got ethnic friends.”
 They all stopped laughing and looked a little stunned.
-And frightened.
 I’m not sure if they were shocked that I spoke English, or that I had just sworn at them.
 It didn’t matter.
 Pointing to his friends—two of whom were Hispanic—I said, “If he’s saying this to me, what do you think he’s saying behind your backs?”

 And, to my surprise, the kid apologized.